 The road between Kallikratis and Kapsodasos is a sharply winding and precipitous ascent in a a steep and narrow zig-zag road in southwest Crete, Greece.
 The road includes a challenging section (2.1km) with 7 hairpin turns and pretty steep (8.95%).
 It’s one of the famous hairpinned roads in the world.

-Colle del Nivolet is a high mountain pass at an elevation of 2.641 metres (8,665 feet) above the sea level, located in the Eastern group of the Graian Alps in Italy.
-The pass is traversed by the road SP50 and it was the location of several scenes in The Italian Job, including the final bus crash.
-It's one of the highest mountain passes of Italy.
+Colle del Nivolet is a high mountain pass at an elevation of 2.641m (8,665 ft) above the sea level, located in the Eastern group of the Graian Alps in Italy.
+The pass is traversed by the road SP50 and it was the location of several scenes of The Italian Job film, including the final bus crash.
+It's one of the highest mountain roads of Italy.

 Karapınar-Gümüşkavak road is the name of the sharply winding and precipitous ascent in a a steep and narrow zig-zag road winding uphill to Kuş Yuvası Pass, a high mountain pass at an elevation of 1.401m above the sea level, located in the District of Alanya, in Antalya Province, Turkey.
 This climb isn't for the faint-hearted.
 You should be prepared to back up if you meet an oncoming vehicle.